HoaxParagon/q-learning-notes/README.md

 Each index is updated according to some equation like this one: Q[state,action] = Q[state,action] + learning_rate * (reward + GAMMA * np.max(Q[new_state, :]) - Q[state,action])
 where the value at state and action are updated to the current value + our learning rate * the quantity of our new state's actions - the current value at (state, action).

+During each step some values are calculated such as reward, epsilon or gamma.
+The next state is also prepared by and received from the step() method.